S-P-A-N-N-E-R-S/HandbookWebsite/docs/docker.md

 # Using Docker

 With this installation guide, you can use our Docker image instead of [manually installing the backend](./git.md#install-backend).
-If you want to use the frontend, you will have to [install it manually](./git.md#install-frontend).
+If you want to use the frontend, you will have to follow the [installation instructions](./git.md#install-frontend).

 The backend Docker allows you to easily run the server in a Docker container without needing to install the required technologies and to configure a database on your system.